 There are two internationally recognized universities in Leicester.
 Students come from all over the world to attend Leicester University and DeMontfort University.
 There are over 65,000 students choosing to study there along with Loughborough University, another world-class university in Leicestershire.

 Leicester is perfect for history buffs.
 You can visit the Guildhall, timber-framed halls dating back 600 years; Jewry Wall, Roman Ruins; Abbey Pumping Station, Museum of Science and Technology; New Walk Museum and Art Gallery, an art museum with a wide variety of collections from ancient Egypt, dinosaurs, and world art; and King Richard III Visitor Centre.
-Take a trip into space at the National Space Centre; it’s one of the most unique things to do in town.
+Take a trip into space at the National Space Centre; it’s one of the most unique student activities in Leicester.

 Leicester has great shopping areas ranging from various boutiques and markets to high-street brands.
 The Haymarket Shopping Centre has a variety of fashion stores all under one roof, while Leicester Market has over 700 years of history; it offers fresh produce of fruits, vegetables, and seafood.